jparbros/DaVinci-LMS/README.markdown

   * Password: student

 ## How to contribute

+Take a look at the [issues](https://github.com/Nerian/DaVinci-LMS/issues) and pick one that you like.
+Feel free to ask questions.
+You may also propose things; just open an issue and we will talk about it.

+Then:

 * Fork the project on Github
 * Create a topic branch for your changes